mrtommyb/ktransit/README.md

 T0: 0.700001081846
 rprs: 0.0198908445261
 ```
-The above comes fitting a model with two planets in
+The above comes from fitting a model with two planets in